 The legal and financial decisions made in the first weeks after a traumatic injury are the most consequential โ€” and they happen while you're least equipped to make them.
-This is the route map: what's time-sensitive, which legal track you're on, how to choose an attorney, and how to keep a settlement from destroying your benefits.
+Here's the route map: what's time-sensitive, which legal track you're on, how to choose an attorney, and how to keep a settlement from destroying your benefits.

 The first-30-days legal checklist